getzola/zola/docs/content/documentation/templates/pages-sections.md

 // Based on https://help.medium.com/hc/en-us/articles/214991667-Read-time
 reading_time: Number;
 // `earlier` and `later` are only populated if the section variable `sort_by` is set to `date`
+// and only set when rendering the page itself
 earlier: Page?;
 later: Page?;
 // `heavier` and `lighter` are only populated if the section variable `sort_by` is set to `weight`
+// and only set when rendering the page itself
 heavier: Page?;
 lighter: Page?;
 // See the Table of contents section below for more details